 Performance Metrics of Digital vs. Non-Digital Leaders in Insurance Sector

+The digital transformation in the insurance industry is in a hot phase of development and is already noticeable to potential customers.
 Digitalization helps streamline and simplify existing operations to deliver better performance and become more competitive in the market.

 Digital Transformation in Insurance Value Chain